 - Take your webinar and write a blog post or create a SlideShare about it.
 Then, you’ll get more views and be able to repurpose some of your valuable content for people who didn’t have time to tune in.

-Produce White Papers That Address Industry Pain Points
+Tactic 6: Build White Papers Around Industry Pain Points

 White papers are one of the most effective forms of content marketing for B2B companies.
 That’s why it should be at the top of your B2B marketing ideas list.